-My work in progress and publications (including proceedings and my dissertation) are given below.
+My work in progress and publications (including proceedings papers and my dissertation) are given below.
 The titles are linked directly to the publication if it is open access.
 Otherwise, they are linked to PDF pre-prints.
 If any links are broken or you are looking for a copy of something that is not listed here, please let me know.

 - Some typological aspects of nominal concord

 - I am continuously building a typological sample of languages with what I (and others) call nominal concord.